112523chen/112523chen/README.md

 # Hi there, I'm Alex  👋

-Welcome to my profile, I am a student, apsiring data scienist that is also interest in web development, and full-time learner.
+Welcome to my profile, I am a student, apsiring data scienist that is also interest in full stack development, and full-time learner.

 - 🔭 I’m currently working on data science projects
 - 🌱 I’m currently learning natural language processing in python along with machine learning